anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * [3.4 Physical Resources](#3.4)
 * [3.5 Network](#3.5)

-There is the necessity to clearly define which kind of infrastructure resources a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) will provide for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNF), so that the requirements of the workloads match the capabilities of the cloud infrastructure.
+It is necessary to clearly define the infrastructure resources and their capabilities a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) will provide for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNFs).

 The lack of a common understanding of which resources and corresponding capabilities a suitable cloud infrastructure should provide may lead to several issues which could negatively impact the time and the cost for on-boarding and maintaining these solutions on top of a virtualised infrastructure.
 For Example: